anyhive/anyhive/README.md

 - Metered billing for tools & AI: quotas, rate limits, overage prompts, and guided upgrades.
 - Compliance from day one: Tax/VAT/GST/JCT ready, with region‑specific modules on the roadmap.
 - Open, portable, and programmable: Your data, your PSPs, your rules.
-- PSP‑agnostic by design: Bring your own PSPs (Stripe, PayPal, PayPay, LINE Pay, Momo…) and switch with confidence.

 Scales your startup from Hello World to IPO — without getting stuck in someone else’s billing walled garden.

-Think **Stripe-like developer experience**, but available for every country’s PSP and tax system.

 ## What is Moneta Kit?

-Moneta Kit is open-source infrastructure for **billing and Merchant of Record (MoR)**.
+Moneta Kit is open-source **Merchant of Record (MoR)** with payments, subscriptions, and compliance.

-It unifies:
+It includes:

-- 💳 Payments & multi-PSP integrations
 - 📊 Subscriptions & usage-based pricing
 - ✅ Global tax, fraud, and compliance
 - 🔑 Entitlement management & content delivery